 - Alternatively, you can take a course in Anatomy and a separate course in Physiology.
 In this case, both courses have to have the lab attached.
 We accept Human or Vertebrate Anatomy

 - What works: Any Biology course.
 It can be anything from General Biology to Genetics to Molecular Biology to Environmental Biology.

 - What if I can’t find a local college that offers Biology?
 You can take it online.

 - We offer an online Biology course here at the Institute that will fulfill the requirement.
 It is an undergraduate-level course.
-See course number and title HBIO-450– Introduction to Biology 1.
+See course number and title HBIO-450 – Biology 1.

 - What works: Any two Introductory Chemistry courses in a series with associated labs.
 They can be for non-science majors.